 What's in it for you?

-Shared Value: Access to collective intelligence and diverse perspectives
+Shared value: Access to diverse perspectives and points of view

 Community: Long-standing relationships with kindred spirits who get your weird